CosmOS-Creators/docs/sites/howTo/setupReferenceProject/stmIde/debugging.rst

 STM32 Cube IDE multi-core debugging
 ----------------------------------------

 #.
-First of all we have to launch already configured debug launch group.
-We open the STM32 Cube IDE and click on the menu **Bug icon arrow down**.
-We can see multiple options for debugging single cores, but in our case we choose the **launch group** option with the name reference_project_stmIDE.
+First of all we have to launch the already configured debug launch group.
+To do so we open the STM32 Cube IDE and expand the :menuselection:`Bug icon (Debug)` option.
+We can see multiple options for debugging single cores, but in our case we choose the **Launch Group** option with the name :menuselection:`reference_project_stmIDE`.
     .. image:: ../../../../images/stmIde/start_debug.png
         :alt: Launch debug group
 #.
-After the debug group launch the *switch perspective window* will show up.
-We click on the **Switch** option to use debug perspective.
+After the debug group launch the *Switch Perspective* window will show up.
+We click on the **Switch** option to use the debug perspective.
     .. image:: ../../../../images/stmIde/debug_perspective_switch.png
         :alt: Switch perspective
 #.
-In the debug perspective we can see on the right side of STM32 Cube IDE both cores (CM4/CM7), if not please wait till the code will be flashed.
+In the debug perspective we can see both cores (CM4/CM7), if not please wait till the code has been flashed.
 We can now start the cores one by one.
-We start with the CM4, click on the core in debug explorer and then click on the highlighted icon in menu.
+We start with the CM4, click on the core in the debug explorer and then click on the :menuselection:`Play icon (Run)` in the menu.
     .. image:: ../../../../images/stmIde/run_cores.png
         :alt: Run cores
 #.
-If we did everything correctly we should see that both cores are in the state *Running*.
+If we did everything correctly we should see that both cores are in a *Running* state.
     .. image:: ../../../../images/stmIde/running_cores.PNG
         :alt: Running cores